Human Subjects / IRB - Office of Research & Innovation

 Human Research Protection Program Office & Institutional Review Board (IRB)

 The NPS Institutional Review Board (IRB) has jurisdiction over all research involving human subjects.
 The NPS IRB is authorized to review, recommend approval to the NPS President, require modifications in, or withhold approval or suspend approval of research involving human subjects.
 No human subject research in any form (including recruitment, consent, or data collection) can take place without proper review and approval by the NPS IRB and NPS President.

 Do I need approval?

-If your activity involves any of the following you may be involved in human subject research and should request an official determination.
+If your activity involves any of the following you may be involved in human subject research and must request an official determination.